|

 boy, his father coming here and erecting the first frame building put

 up in Spooner in 1881.
-Allie is the younger brother and takes an
+Allie is the younger brother and takes

 active interest in the business.
-The two boys grew to manhood in
+The two boys grew to manhood

 Spooner, received a good education in the Spooner schools and finished